John Carey (critic): Early life

-Education and career

-He was born in Barnes, London, and educated at Richmond and East Sheen Boys' Grammar School, winning an Open Scholarship to St John's College, Oxford.
-He has held posts in a number of Oxford colleges, and is an emeritus fellow of Merton, where he became a professor in 1975, retiring in 2002.
+Career

+Carey remained in Oxford his entire career and held posts in a number of Oxford colleges.
+He had a one-year lectureship at Christ Church, followed by a junior fellowship at Balliol, and a fellowship at Keble in 1960, before transferring to St John's in 1964.
+He was Merton Professor of English Literature at Merton in 1975, before retiring in 2002 and became an emeritus fellow.

+Carey first became known as a scholar on John Milton.
+He translated Milton's De doctrina Christiana, and edited collections of his poems.
+He also wrote books on other literary figures, including Charles Dickens (The Violent Effigy), William Makepeace Thackeray (Thackeray: Prodigal Genius), John Donne (John Donne: Life, Mind and Art), as well as a biography of William Golding (William Golding: The Man Who Wrote Lord of the Flies).
+In 1992, he wrote his critique of the intellectual elite in The Intellectuals and the Masses: Pride and Prejudice among the Literary Intelligentsia 1880-1939.
+This was followed by What Good are the Arts? in 2005.
+Other works included A Little History of Poetry and 100 Poets: A Little Anthology.

+Carey started reviewing books for The New Statesman in 1974, then The Listener, followed by The Sunday Times from 1977 until 2023.
+He compiled a number of anthologies, including The Faber Book of Reportage, The Faber Book of Science, which was shortlisted for the 1996 Rhône-Poulenc Prize, and The Faber Book of Utopias.

+Carey was also active in the broadcast media.
+He was a panellist on BBC Radio 3's Critics' Forum from the mid-1970s until 1990, and a reviewer on BBC 2's Late Review.

-He was elected a Fellow of the Royal Society of Literature in 1982.
+He was elected a Fellow of the Royal Society of Literature in 1982, and a Fellow of the British Academy in 1996.

 Literary criticism

-Carey's scholarly work is generally agreed to be of the highest order and greatly influential.
+Carey's scholarly work is generally agreed to be influential.
 Among these productions is his co-edition, with Alastair Fowler, of the Poems of John Milton (Longman, 1968; revised 1980; 2nd ed.
 2006); John Donne: Life, Mind, and Art (Faber and Faber, 1981; revised 1990), a revolutionary study of Donne's work in the light of his life and family history; and The Violent Effigy: A Study of Dickens's Imagination (1973; 2nd ed.
 1991).

-He has twice chaired the Booker Prize committee, in 1982 and 2004, and chaired the judging panel for the first Man Booker International Prize in 2005.
-Since 1977, he has been the chief book reviewer for the London Sunday Times and appears in radio and TV programmes including Saturday Review and Newsnight Review.
+He twice chaired the Booker Prize committee, in 1982 and 2004, and chaired the judging panel for the first Man Booker International Prize in 2005.
+From 1977 to 2023, he was chief book reviewer for the London Sunday Times.
+He also appeared in radio and TV programmes including Saturday Review and Newsnight Review.